Hope you've been well.

 What We Want

-If you’d like to submit something, but you’re not sure it’s a good fit, feel free to query via our contact form.
+If you’d like to submit something but you’re not sure it’s a good fit, we are happy to take a look at it.

 - Stories that can be told only on a device (using choice, audio, and/or animation)